habedi/PracticalMachineLearning/README.md

 * [TextDistance](https://github.com/life4/textdistance): TextDistance is a Python library for calculating and comparing the distance between two or more sequences of an arbitrary alphabet (e.g., words, DNA sequences), it has got over 30 distance algorithms to use
 * [Py_stringmathcing](https://github.com/anhaidgroup/py_stringmatching): Py_stringmathcing is a Python library consisting of a comprehensive set of string tokenizers (such as alphabetical tokenizers, whitespace tokenizers) and also string similarity measures (e.g., edit distance, Jaccard distance)
 * [JGraph](http://patrickfuller.github.io/jgraph/): JGraph is a WebGL graph drawing library for Python
-* [Kedro](https://github.com/quantumblacklabs/kedro): A Python library and also tool to manage your data analysis workflow in your projects
+* [Kedro](https://github.com/quantumblacklabs/kedro): A Python library and also a tool to manage your data analysis workflow in your projects
 * [PySAL](https://pysal.org/): PySAL is a Python package for geolocation-based data analysis
 * [k-Shape](https://github.com/johnpaparrizos/kshape): This is a Python implementation of the k-Shape clustering algorithm for clustering the time series data
 * [Pyforest](https://github.com/8080labs/pyforest): You could use Pyforest to import all Python data science-related libraries lazily as you need them in your code